 100th Archbishop of Canterbury

-Associates and Oblates of the Order are those who respond to the Holy Spirit's invitation to draw nearer to Jesus under the patronage of St Julian of Norwich, called to the contemplative life in the world.
+Oblates and Associates of the Order of Julian—men and women, clergy and lay, single and partnered—are those who respond to the Holy Spirit's invitation to draw nearer to Jesus under the patronage of Saint Julian of Norwich, called to the contemplative life in the world.
+They observe the Benedictine vows in ways suited to their particular vocations and life situations.

-Their rules of life, adaptations of the monastic Rule, unite their lives of prayer to that of the monastery and commit them to a regular practice of silent prayer, worship and study, in the context of their own particular vocations and particular Christian traditions.
+Their rules of life unite their lives of prayer to that of the monastery and commit them to a regular practice of silent prayer, worship and study, in the context of their own particular vocations and particular Christian traditions.
 In varying degrees they bring this contemplative practice into their parishes and communities by the transformation of their lives through the deepening of their relationship with Christ.

 Oblates, after a period of discernment and formation, profess vows requiring regular discipline and reflection in their Christian commitment, with a rule of life closely modeled on that of the Order's monastics.
 A vow of celibacy is possible for Oblates within the Order.